 However, remember that breadcrumbs won’t display for all queries and subpages.
 The search engine adjusts the display of the navigation path to the character of the search query.

 It’s possible to categorize breadcrumbs into three types:

-- Location-based – the most popular type used to indicate current locations of users on the site.
+- Location-based – the most popular type of SEO breadcrumbs used to indicate the current locations of users on the site.
 On the horizontal navigation bar, website visitors can see links to higher-level pages and subpages of the currently browsed site.